roywong96/Projects/README.md

 - Optimized Linear, Lasso, Bayesian Ridge and Random Forest Regressor using GridSearchCV to reach the best model.
 - A deep dive into data leakage to prevent target from leaking into models I chose for an accurate prediction.
 - Evaluated the models using Mean Absolute Error.
-- Obtained the score R<sup>2</sup> for all the models as movie ratings are based on human sentiments and in these scenarios, people are just harder to predict.
+- Obtained low R<sup>2</sup> for all the models as movie ratings are based on human sentiments and in these scenarios, people are just harder to predict.

 ![](Images/movies_proj/actors.png)
 ![](Images/movies_proj/genres.png)